fardeen654-rgb/AI-INTERVIEW/README.md

 If you fork this project and want to use your own key, replace the fetch headers in `index.html` with your own `x-api-key`.

 ---

-## 📸 Screenshots

-> Add screenshots of your app here after deployment!

----

-## 🙌 Author

-Made with ❤️ using Claude AI

----